 My old printer was not the best-looking machine.
 Since I was making a new one, I decided I may as well make it look half decent.
 I wanted to machine to have a clean design, similar to a Prusa Mk3.

-Being an engineering student gives me a good excuse to waste months on building stuff that I could easily buy online.
-I fully admit that buying a Prusa mk3 would have been a far better option than buying a printer.
+Being an engineering student gives me a good excuse to waste months building stuff that I could easily buy online.
+I fully admit that buying a Prusa mk3 would have been a far better option than building a printer.
 This will not stop me from going on and justifying it anyway.

 It was going to be fairly expensive to import a Prusa Mk3 into Australia.
 At the time of building it was going to cost around 1400AUD.
 The printer I built (minus enclosure) cost around 700AUD or there abouts.